 Providing advance documentation:

 Provide working drawings, timelines, artist planners, and publicity material to the Arcade by dates requested.
 (Deadlines and templates for information will be sent in advance).

 Attend Arcade events:

-Attend The Performance Arcade 2023 Launch and other special events, wherever possible.
+Attend The Performance Arcade 2024 opening night and other special events, wherever possible.